 - The first season of One Hundred Deeds For Eddie Mc Dowd ended with a cliffhanger wherein Eddie was faced with a choice between saving Justin or himself.
 The second season opened with absolutely no acknowledgement or resolution to that cliffhanger.

 - Episode 3 of Hikonin Sentai Akibaranger ends with Mitsuki announcing that she's leaving the team, and her comrades reacting in shock.
-Episode 4 opens with Mitsuki clarifying that she's leaving the team...for a three-day martial arts course, and she'll return as soon as it's over.
+Episode 4 opens with Mitsuki clarifying that she's leaving the team...for a three-day martial arts course, and that she'll return as soon as it's over.

 - Then there's the transition between seasons 1 and 2 of the show.
 At the end of season 1, everyone figures out that they're in a TV show and try, unsuccessfully, to keep the show from ending.
 When the show did eventually get a second season, it would be pretty hard to keep a good plot going with the characters actively trying not to resolve the plot, so the second season began by shamelessly Retconning out all the metafictional stuff from the first season's plot and changing the ending entirely.
 Only at the end of the second season is the fictional nature of the world brought back into play.